flectra-hq/flectra/doc/howtos/themes.rst

 .. image:: theme_tutorial_assets/img/snippet_options.png

 Let’s create some css rules in order to provide a visual feedback for our options.
-Open our **style.less** file and add the following
+Open our **style.scss** file and add the following

 .. code-block:: scss